 A number of people have been instrumental in the revision of this book.
-I am so very fortunate to work with the professionals at SAGE Publishing.
+I am so fortunate to have worked with the professionals at SAGE Publishing for nearly two decades.
 That only my name appears on the cover of this book is misleading.
-Many of my editorial and production staff at SAGE were new to this edition, and they deserve much of the credit for what is good in this book.
-They are the very best and have been incredibly helpful and supportive.
+Many of my editorial and production staff at SAGE were new to this edition, and they deserve much credit for what is good in this book.
+They have been incredibly helpful and supportive.
 I wish to express my gratitude publicly.
-A genuine and sincere thanks goes to my new acquisitions editor, Karen Omer, who enthusiastically stepped into the new position and has been incredibly helpful.
-Thanks, Karen.
-I hope we continue to work together for a long time.
-Karen has put up with a lot from me, and she deserves a special commendation for her persistence and patience.
-Anna Villarruel is my new developmental editor.
-Wow . . . thank you so much, Anna, for your patience, counsel, guidance, and friendship.
-You are wonderful.
-My new eLearning Editor is Chelsey Postal.
-Thank you so much, Chelsey, for your expertise and patience and for tolerating my lack of eLearning technology.
-And thanks especially for tolerating my fifth-grader sense of humor.
-You are the best!
-My new editorial assistant is Sarah Dillard.
-Thanks, Sarah, for your hard work in reviewing the book and paying close attention to the details.
-A special thanks to my production manager, Jane Haenel, who did so much to make the book look so good.
-Like the others, Jane has been so helpful and tolerant of me.
-My new copy editor is Amy Harris.
-Thanks, Amy, for your attention to detail, very quick turn-around time, and humor.
+A genuine and sincere thanks goes to my new acquisitions editor, Lily Norton.
+Thanks, Lily!
+Lily has put up with a lot from me, and she deserves a special commendation for her persistence, patience, and energy.
+I hope we continue to work together for many years.
+A very special thanks to Jennifer Jovin-Bernstein, my new content development editor.
+Jen, too, has been so patient with me and has spent countless hours helping with the development of this new edition.
+Thank you so much, Jen.
 Much appreciated.
+My new editorial assistant is Sarah Wilson.
+Thanks, Sarah, for your hard work in reviewing the book and paying close attention to the details and photos.
+You're great!
+Midas thanks you, too!
+A special thanks also goes to my production manager, Andrew Olson.
+My copy editor was Mark Bast.
+Thanks, Mark, for your diligence and paying such close attention to details.
+Wow!
 Thanks also to the following reviewers of the book, whose many suggestions were incorporated into the revision.
-I very much appreciate their constructive comments and recommendations:
+I very much appreciate their constructive comments and recommendations.